jhernandez50/WorkoutTracker/README.md

 ## Functionality

-With this app, you can can a detailed schedule of the workout you perform ever day.
+With this app, you can have a detailed schedule of the workout you perform ever day.

 ## Repository